j7hrs/get-roblox-username-by-discord-id/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Some stuff has been censored in here to respect privacy.
+Some stuff has been censored in here to respect privacy. (actual output is not censored!!!1!)
 However, all you need to do is to launch main.py to use this.
 ```
 Please enter target Discord ID: 57856611**********